wevm/viem/site/docs/actions/test/getTxpoolContent.md

+---
+head:
+  - - meta
+    - property: og:title
+      content: getTxpoolContent
+  - - meta
+    - name: description
+      content: Returns the details of all transactions currently pending for inclusion in the next block(s).
+  - - meta
+    - property: og:description
+      content: Returns the details of all transactions currently pending for inclusion in the next block(s).

+---

 # getTxpoolContent

 Returns the details of all transactions currently pending for inclusion in the next block(s), as well as the ones that are being scheduled for future execution only.
 [Read more](https://geth.ethereum.org/docs/interacting-with-geth/rpc/ns-txpool).